kirandash/Python/django_react_tourism_project/readme.md

 1. When user is on checkout page, we will add some urgency that they should place order.
 2. Create timer on OnHold.js component
 3. Add OnHold component to Checkout.js page.

+### 5.2 Creating a higher order component with React
+1. Create FieldValidation.js, a higher order component
+2. Use it to create a new component in Checkout.js page